 You will have your first experience as a new student in the Assessment Center when you take the college placement tests.
-Lewis and Clark administers Accuplacer, which is a computerized test.
-The Assessment Center also administers a variety of other tests including CLEP, Pearson Vue, and GED tests.
+Lewis and Clark administers the Accuplacer Next-Generation test, a computerized assessment that will evaluate your skills in Reading, Writing, and Math.
+The Assessment Center also administers a variety of other tests including CLEP, Pearson Vue, and HSE tests.